Afghan official: Insurgents attack police checkpoint, kill 2

-KABUL, Afghanistan (AP) — An Afghan official says at least two police officers were killed when their checkpoint came under attack by insurgents on the main highway in northwestern Badghis province.
+KABUL, Afghanistan (AP) — At least six police officers were killed by insurgents in two separate attacks on checkpoints in Afghanistan’s northwestern Badghis and eastern Paktia provinces, provincial officials said.

-Jamshid Shahabi, provincial governor’s spokesman, says four other police were wounded in Tuesday’s attack near Qala-i-Now, the provincial capital.
+Jamshid Shahabi, provincial governor’s spokesman in Badghis, said two police officers were killed and four others wounded in Tuesday’s attack near Qala-i-Now, the provincial capital.

-Shahabi says 11 insurgents were killed and 16 others were wounded the gun battle with police.
+Shahabi said 11 insurgents were killed and 16 others wounded in the gun battle with police.

-Three police vehicles were also burned by the insurgents, but right police were able to regain control of the area.
+Three police vehicles were also burned by the insurgents, but police said they were able to regain control of the area.

 Most Read Nation & World Stories